 From learning to say “No”, I have gained a peace in my life which allows me the freedom to love without reservation.

 The Second Plunge

-My tolerance and patience with those outside my direct social circle (read Bear and our children) is completely exhausted.
+My tolerance and patience with those outside my direct social circle (read me and mine) is completely exhausted.
 No, I am not emotionally bankrupt: I have overdraft protection.
 I am, however, certain there will be far less mollycoddling of those who choose to spew unsupported innuendo, rumors, mythology and outright lies.

 I am not particularly adroit at circular logic.
 Do not ask me about chickens and eggs.
-Existential reasoning, quantum mechanics, linear time, physics, statistics, genetics, biology, calculus, chemistry…we can have a grand conversation.
-Do not ask me to forego the simple principles to accept your opinion which has no basis in fact or reality.
+Existential reasoning, quantum mechanics, linear time, physics, statistics, genetics, biology, calculus, chemistry… we can have a grand conversation.
+Do not ask me to forgo the simple principles to accept your opinion which has no basis in fact or reality.